Norwegian language courses - summer course in Norwegian

 The social programme is an integral part of the language course.
 Teambuilding in the context of your host country is our main goal, and our focus is on outdoor activities.

-Some of the activities can be challenging physically and will definitely need appropriate clothing and equipment: good hiking shoes, a medium sized backpack, and warm comfortable clothes.
+Some of the activities can be challenging physically and you will need appropriate clothing and equipment: good hiking shoes, a medium sized backpack, and warm comfortable clothes.

 Important information about the Orientation Week

 The NTNU Orientation Week for new international students in Trondheim is an integral part of the Summer Course.
 You will have the chance to take part in most of the activities; however, some may collide with your lectures.
 We will do our best to facilitate your participation in both.

 Erasmus students can apply at their home institution for additional support (prolongation of the Erasmus period abroad).